Introduction To Vernier Caliper

 - The jaws should be closed: To get the most precise measurement the jaws should be closed, and the reading should be zeroed out.
 The student if not careful about setting the caliper to zero at the beginning of the experiment will have to correct the data for zero error once the measurements are done.

-Using the Vernier Caliper:
+Using the Vernier Caliper

-- As discussed above the vernier caliper has two jaws.
+- As discussed above the vernier calliper has two jaws.
 The bigger one tightened around the object whereas, the smaller one is inserted into the opening.
 The bigger jaws are used to measure the distance between two ends whereas the smaller jaws are used to measure the internal diameter.
 Both the pair of jaws work by sliding the small scale.
 The above-mentioned screw can be used to maintain the measurement of the scale.

-- When the sliding scale’s zero matches up with the main scale the student should note down the numeric, it’s on.
+- When the sliding scale’s (Vernier scale) zero matches up with the main scale the student should note down the numeric, it’s on.
 The scale is read in the same way one would read a ruler and if the result comes out between two values use the lesser one.

-- The main scale and Vernier scale readings should be added to get the final answer.
+- The main scale and vernier scale readings should be added to get the final answer.
 To get the right answer add the two readings being extremely sure of the units.

 Hope this article helps you in understanding how the Vernier Caliper works and how to use the device to its full potential.